robertjskelton/robertjskelton.github.io/_posts/2019-04-22-OMSCS-Experience-So-Far.markdown

 # Fall 2019 - CS6238 - Secure Computing Systems
 This is the first time this class has been taught, so it'll either be super easy or the worst class ever.
 I'll let you know in December.

+Update: Hardest class ever, dropped.

 ----

 # Summary
 So as of April 2019, I have 18 credits out of 30.
 I need to pass 4 more classes by Spring 2022 in order to graduate.

+# 2022 Update
+Dropped out in 2019, so happy I did, this degree wasn't worth the time for me and my career ended up not requiring a MS degree.
+If you do need a MS, this is a great value but it is very very difficult.